-In a Chapter 13 bankruptcy, your repayment plan must show that all of your disposable income -- that's your income minus your necessary living expenses -- is used to repay your unsecured debts under your repayment plan.
-In determining your disposable income, you may deduct only those expenses that are reasonably necessary for the support of you and your dependants.
+In a Chapter 13 bankruptcy, your repayment plan must show that all of your disposable income—that's your income minus your necessary living expenses—is used to repay your unsecured debts under your repayment plan.
+In determining your disposable income, you may deduct only those expenses that are reasonably necessary for the support of you and your dependents.

-This "reasonableness" provision might come into play if you own a luxury car.
-A court may decide that an exceptionally large car payment on an expensive luxury car is not a reasonable expense, and you might not be allowed to use that large car payment when computing your disposable income.
-Instead, you may only be able to claim an expense that would be consistent with a lower priced car.
+It isn’t uncommon for a court to decide that an exceptionally large car payment on an expensive luxury car isn’t a reasonable expense, or that you only need one car to go to work.
+In both cases, you might not be allowed to use the car payment objected to when computing your disposable income.
+Instead, you’d only be able to claim an expense that would be consistent with one lower priced car.